majek/fluxcapacitor/README.md

 Advanced usage
 ----

+`Fluxcapacitor` main application is speeding up tests.

-Say you have a delayed-echo server and you want to test it.
+Say you have a "delayed echo" server and you want to test it.
 It echos messages, just delayed by a few seconds.
 You don't want your tests to take too long.
 For example the code: